itrummer/dbbert/index.md

 DB-BERT extracts tuning hints for database systems from text documents such as the manual.
 It uses extracted hints as a starting point for automated performance tuning.

-To analyze text, DB-BERT uses pre-trained language models (i.e., large neural networks for text processing).
+To analyze text, DB-BERT uses pre-trained language models such as BERT.
 During tuning, DB-BERT iteratively selects parameter settings and measures performance on a user-defined benchmark.
 It selects settings to try via reinforcement learning, integrating information extracted from text as well as performance measurements in past iterations.
 By exploiting text as additional input, DB-BERT tends to find promising configurations faster than baselines.

 <p align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/JFQbrK5GgFk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>